TadasAndr/hanza-monitoring-system/README.md

 <p class='paragraphName'>How to use our website:</p>

-<p class='standartParagraph'>When the user opens the website, He's transferred to the first dashboard element.
-User needs to log in to Power BI account and when user has logged in, he'll start seeing that department's diagrams.
-In the left side of the screen user sees a sidebar, which consists of "Dashboard" and "Slideshow" and has dropdown functionality. </p>
+<p class='standartParagraph'>When the user opens the website, He's transferred to the first dashboard element.The user needs to log in to Power BI account and when the user has logged in, he'll start seeing that department's diagrams.
+In the left side of the screen the user sees a sidebar, which consists of "Dashboard" and "Slideshow" buttons and has a dropdown functionality.
+"Dashboard" has 10 different departments and different data, "Slideshow" has the functionality to start displaying data.
+To display data in slideshow format, the user can adjust the slideshow time in milliseconds, then the user needs to press the "Slide selection mode", which lets the user select the desired dashboards.
+When the dashboard is selected, it will display a number on the left of the dashboard name. </p>

+//display img

+<p class='standartParagraph'>After selecting all the data that needs to be displayed, the user needs to press "Start slideshow".
+The User can collapse the sidebar to enable full screen mode and can expand it after collapsing.</p>

+//expand collapse img

+<p class='standartParagraph'>To stop the slideshow, user need to simply press on one of the dashboard departments</p>